Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Physics Opportunities of SBND-PRISM

 where $n_{i}^m$ is the number of events in energy bin $i$ in replica $m$ and $n^\text{cv}_i$ is the expected number of events in bin $i$.
 This approach accounts for correlations in the predicted flux across both energy bins and off-axis angle regions.
 In particular, correlations between different off-axis regions are significant, with typical values exceeding 85\%, reflecting the common origin of flux uncertainties across the detector.

-Addressing neutrino-nucleus interaction uncertainties is a complex challenge, and current modeling falls short of accurately capturing the nuances necessary for interpreting high-statistics neutrino data, as evidenced by studies by the MINERvA collaboration~\cite{MINERvA:2022mnw} and comparisons to electron-nucleus scattering data~\cite{Ankowski:2020qbe, CLAS:2021neh, Isaacson:2022cwh}.
-For this work, we adopt a model-agnostic approach towards modeling cross-section uncertainties and assume these are uncorrelated across different energy bins and range from 2\% to 200\%.
+Addressing neutrino-nucleus interaction uncertainties is a complex challenge, and current modeling falls short of accurately capturing the nuances necessary for interpreting high-statistics neutrino data, as evidenced by both neutrino-nucleus and electron-nucleus scattering data~\cite{Meyer:2016oeg, MINERvA:2019rhx, Ankowski:2019mfd, Ankowski:2020qbe, Ankowski:2020qbe, MINERvA:2020anu, MINERvA:2020zzv, Borah:2020gte, T2K:2020jav, T2K:2021naz, Tomalak:2021qrg, MINERvA:2021owq, NOvA:2021eqi, CLAS:2021neh, Isaacson:2022cwh, MINERvA:2022mnw, Mosel:2023zek, MicroBooNE:2024zwf}.
+For this work, we adopt a model-agnostic approach toward modeling cross-section uncertainties and assume these are uncorrelated across different energy bins and range from 2\% to 200\%, uniformly applied per bin.
 For comparison, the cross-section uncertainty predicted by GENIE \texttt{v3\_04\_02 AR23\_20i\_00\_000} is around 20\% in almost all energy bins and the average correlation among bins is 40\%.
 Although this model does not assume a precise knowledge of the underlying physics of neutrino-nucleus interactions, it allows us to explore the impact of cross-section uncertainties on our measurements in a controlled manner.

 Systematics are included by combining the BNB flux covariance matrix in \cref{eq:multisim} with cross-section uncertainties to build a full covariance matrix, $C$.
 The sensitivity is calculated by computing a $\chi^2$ surface in the $\Delta m^2$--$\sin^2(2\theta)$ oscillation parameter plane,